 My research interests are in Indigenous education; land based pedagogies; public education, especially in relation to climate change and active transportation; creative research methods including film and audio documentary, walking as research, translation as research, collaborative writing and autoethnography (especially in Indigenous/settler contexts).

-I am also looking forward to working on a follow up to Honk If You Want Me Off The Road, a documentary film that I co-directed with my colleague, Sharon Roseman (Anthropology).
+I am also working on a follow up to Honk If You Want Me Off The Road, a documentary film that I co-directed with my colleague, Sharon Roseman (Anthropology).
 The film follows people trying to get around St. John's in winter with the challenges of the highest snowfall levels in Canada and very limited sidewalk snow removal.
 Following the making of the film and the activism it documents, the City has begun improving sidewalk snow clearing and made active transportation a goal of its strategic plan so a follow up will be key to assessing progress.
 Read an article about the research here and listen to an earlier interview here.
 This project was funded by the Faculty of Education’s Research and Development funds with in-kind support from the Faculty of Humanities and Social Sciences Digital Media Research Centre.